CancerDataScience/LLMs_ExtractionWithCrossCritique/README.md

+* Directory Hierarchy
    1) Python script is provided in the "Code" folder.
    2) Training studies are provided in the "training_studies" folder.
    3) Test studies are provided in the "test_studies" folder.

+* Requiements
-Jupyter Notebook is required to execute the script, the script can be executed using following plateforms:
+  Jupyter Notebook' is required to execute the script, the script can be executed using following plateforms:
   1) Kaggle
   2) Colab
   3) Local Machine

   Libraries Required for Local Machines: tiktoken, PyMuPDF, openai, anthropic + (pandas, re, time, os, numpy, requests, math, base64)

   Libraries Required for Kaggle: tiktoken, PyMuPDF, openai, anthropic

 You don't required to change the code to reproduce the results, the code required the following inputs from user: